Jetstream2 Allocations Overview¶

 Note

 Access to Jetstream2 is available primarily through Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) allocations.
-You must be on a valid allocation or the PI of a valid allocation to be able to use a Jetstream2 allocation, except for Trial Allocations (see below).
+You must be on a valid allocation or the PI of a valid allocation to be able to use a Jetstream2 allocation.

 ACCESS provides user accounts free of charge.
 A guide with more detail on processes related to allocations is available from the ACCESS Allocations Overview page.
 Eligibility criteria for ACCESS allocations can be found on the ACCESS Allocations Policy page.